toddrob99/searcharr/README.md

 Rename `settings-sample.py` to `settings.py`, and edit the settings within the file as necessary.

+Detailed descriptions of the available settings are available on the [wiki](https://github.com/toddrob99/searcharr/wiki/Configuration-::-settings.py).

 You are required to update the following settings, at minimum:

 * Searcharr Bot > Password